Darren Collison: Sacramento Kings (2014–2017)

 On July 12, 2014, Collison signed a three-year, $16 million deal with the Sacramento Kings.
 The Kings offered him a starting job at point guard, and the Clippers were unable to match either the deal or the playing time.

 On December 27, 2014, Collison had a season-best game with 27 points and 10 assists in a 135–129 overtime win over the New York Knicks.
 On February 26, 2015, he was ruled out for three to six weeks with a right hip flexor.
 Collison was suspended for the first eight games of the 2016–17 season after pleading guilty on a misdemeanor charge of domestic battery.

 Return to Indiana (2017–2019)

 On July 7, 2017, Collison signed with the Indiana Pacers, returning to the franchise for a second stint.
 He had knee surgery in early February 2018, returning to the Pacers' line-up in mid-March.
 After gradually improving his three-point shooting throughout his career, Collison led the league with a career-best 47% 3-point percentage in 2017–18.

 On December 10, 2018, in a 109–101 win over the Washington Wizards, Collison had 17 assists, his highest single-game total with Indiana.
 He ended the 2018–19 season with averages of 11 points and six assists.

 On June 28, 2019, Collison announced his retirement from the NBA.
-A Jehovah’s Witness, he cited religious reasons for retiring.
+As a Jehovah's Witness, he cited religious reasons for retiring.
 He had been expected to draw multiple contract offers for around $10 million per season.